 Last, these dates and milestones are independent of any litigation milestones.
-As discussed above, now that litigation has been filed, the lawsuit will have its own calendar and milestone dates, such as preliminary hearings and discovery periods, and the City would need to be mindful of these.
+As discussed above, now that litigation has been filed, the lawsuit will have its own calendar and milestone dates, such as status conferences, motions and discovery deadlines, and the City would need to be mindful of these.
 It is possible that the litigation will proceed more quickly than the ballot amendment schedule, which the City will need to consider as well.
 Further discussion of such dates may be provided by the City Attorney.